Playa Cativo Lodge

 Average time to visit

-Call us on to start planning your vacation to Playa Cativo Lodge or take a look at our itineraries to Osa Peninsula
+Call us on to start planning your holiday to Playa Cativo Lodge or take a look at our itineraries to Osa Peninsula

 Playa Cativo Eco Lodge is a beachfront boutique hotel on the Golfo Dulce offering an unparalleled experience set in 1,000 acres of private rainforest, surrounded by the Piedras Blancas National Park, a former extension of the Corcovado National Park.